Type of entity

 Dates of existence

-Matie Molinaro (née Armstrong) was Canada's first literary agent and the founder and president of the Canadian Speakers' and Writers Service, a literary agency and management company for writers, public speakers, and actors.
+Matie Molinaro (née Armstrong) was a literary agent and the founder and president of the Canadian Speakers' and Writers Service, a literary agency and management company for writers, public speakers, and actors.

 She was born on 24 March 1922 in Long Island, New York to William and Marion Armstrong.
 She graduated from Barnard College, Columbia University in 1943.
 During the Second World War, she served with the Red Cross and later with the Office of War Information in Algiers, Naples, Rome, and Trieste, as a war correspondent in the Psychological Warfare Branch.
 She met Julius Molinaro of Toronto in Rome and they subsequently married in Trieste.